 For example, a user might type in a generic query such as “shoes” in a search box.

-If it’s their first query and the system doesn’t know anything about the user’s interests yet, it will try to offer a personalized experience by narrowing results down.
+If it’s their first query and the system has no search history associated with the user, it will try to offer a recommendation by narrowing the results down.
 Just like a good salesperson wouldn’t just bring out all the shoes in a store but instead ask questions first, the system will also try to narrow down the user’s intent, presenting them with quick filter tags such as “running,” “casual,” “formal,” etc.

 In this case, they will be presented with quick filter tags leading them to golf-related Nike products, such as “shoes” and “gloves” to help them quickly narrow down the range of products.